 The dress was taken in along the top of each side of the chest.
 Now, I can wear it without a bra!
 It’s super comfortable and even more flattering.
-The strap was fixed and looks as good as new, and all the holes made by my friend were steamed out – no trace of the mishap whatsoever.
-The alterations cost around $25, and the dress was $70 from ASOS, which brings the total to STILL under $100 for this dress!
+The strap was fixed and looks as good as new.
+The alterations cost around $25, and the dress was $70 from ASOS.
+This brings the total to STILL under $100 for this dress!
 Craziness!

-If you’ve bought something that just sings straight to your heart, but doesn’t fit how you wish it would for whatever reason: bring it to a seamstress!
-It’s usually very affordable and honestly, I can hardly put a price on having something that I genuinely feel beautiful AND comfortable in.
-My only advice is: if you’re going to dish out some extra cash, make sure the item is going to last a good while, use the 30 wears rule.
+Getting clothes altered is usually very affordable.
+And, honestly, I can’t put a price on a tailored fit.
+My only advice is… If you’re going to dish out some extra cash, make sure the item is going to last a good while, use the 30 wears rule.
 If something is calling out to you, and you know you’re going to wear it a ton annnnd it’s going to last all those wears, it’s generally worth another $30 to get it to fit you how you want.

 From now on, I’ll always ask myself if it would be better to have something altered or fixed, before donating it and buying myself a newer version.

 Next up: should I be taking my shoes to a cobbler to get them fixed up, rather than throwing them away and buying new ones?
 I’m particularly worried about replacing my oxfords…… updates to follow (but please give me advise if you use a cobbler!).